Huayna Picchu and Machupicchu mountain: comparison!

 The mountains of Machu Picchu

-Putucusi, the third mountain, is not equipped for tourism.
+There is also another mountain called El Putucusi.
+However, this summit is not prepared for tourism.
 Likewise, some visitors decide to go through it with great effort.
 The entrance to this mountain is free.
 Instead, access to Huayna Picchu and Machupicchu Mountain has a cost.

 The Huayna Picchu